dataminer-site/dataminer-site.github.io/docs/archive/0.10/api/r.md

 SET memory_limit = '2GB';
 ```

-Note that this limit is only applied to the memory DuckDB uses and it does not affect the memory use of other R libraries.
+Note that this limit is only applied to the memory DataMiner uses and it does not affect the memory use of other R libraries.
 Therefore, the total memory used by the R process may be higher than the configured `memory_limit`.